projectcalico/calico/docs/getting-started/libnetwork/EnvironmentSetup.md

 ### Preload the Calico docker image (optional)

-You can optionally preload the Calico Docker image to avoid the delay when you run `calicoctl node` the first time.
-Select the same version of the Calico Docker image as you selected above.
-For example, to pull the latest released version
+You can optionally preload this image to avoid the delay when you run `calicoctl node --libnetwork` the first time.
+For example, to pull the latest released version, run

-    docker pull calico/node:v0.5.5
+    docker pull calico/node-libnetwork:v0.1.0

 ## Final checks